TaimoorAleem/FinShare/README.md

   - Added JWT authentication to secure endpoints.
 Users must be authenticated to access certain resources.
   - Updated Swagger configuration to support JWT Bearer token authorization.

-- Relationships Between Models:
+- **Relationships Between Models**:
   - A **Many-To-Many** relationship between User and Stock through the Portfolio entity.
 The Primary Key is a composite key consisting of AppUserId and StockId.
   - A **One-To-Many** relationship between Stocks and Comments.
+  - A **One-To-One** relationship between Comment and User to display the username associated with each comment.

 ### Getting Started 💻

 Follow these steps to run the project locally on a Windows or compatible environment.
-Ensure that the .NET SDK and other dependencies are installed.
+Ensure that the .NET SDK, SQL Server and other dependencies are installed.

 1. **Clone the Repository:**
    ```bash